8Ginette8/gbif.range/README.md

   - `evaluate_range()`: evaluation function to validate the species ranges with distribution information provided by the user.

   - `cv_range()`: cross-validation function to evaluate a `getRange` output based on its occurrence data.

+  - `make_blocks()`: helper used to split observations into approximately balanced random or spatially structured folds, for example in cross-validation workflows.

+  - `split_gbif_by_species()`: streams a large downloaded GBIF table from disk and writes one occurrence file per species or GBIF taxon key without loading the full table into memory.

+  - `species_csvs_to_ranges()`: reads those per-species files sequentially, keeps the minimal occurrence columns needed by `get_range()`, and saves one range output per species.

+  - `read_range_rds()`: reads back `.rds` range files created by `species_csvs_to_ranges()` and restores the saved range output for plotting or further analysis.

 ## Installation